networkteam/vignet/README.md

 ### Default policy

 #### Patch request

 * `path` Accepts only `.yml` and `.yaml` files

-The further policy behaviour depends on the authentication provider:
+The further policy behavior depends on the authentication provider:

 #### GitLab

 * `path` Requires a prefix of the GitLab project path (of the job passing the job token).

   E.g. a job token with `project_path: "my-group/my-project"` will only authorize requests for `my-group/my-project/**/*.{yml,yaml}`.

 ## Known limitations

 * Currently, only authentication via a GitLab job token is supported
-* There is only a set field command for now
+* There is only a `setField` command for now

 ## License